jackyzha0/jackyzha0.github.io/content/thoughts/feature selection.md

 - CPSC340
 ---

+Better features usually help more than a better model.
+Good features would ideally:
+- Allow learning with few examples, be hard to overfit with many examples
+- Capture most important aspects of problem
+- Reflects invariances (generalize to new scenarios)

 Find the features (columns) of ‘X’ that are important for predicting ‘y’.
 - What are the relevant factors?
 - Which basis functions should I use among these choices?
 - What types of new data should I collect?
 - How can I speed up computation?

 This can help us to remove features.
+Feature complexity is also correlated with the fundamental tradeoff.
+Increased complexity leads to increased overfitting risk.
 Models (like linear regression) can overfit with large $d$ so reducing $d$ to only useful factors may improve results.

 Generally, there are no right answers but there are wrong answers.